gittylitman/linter/README.md

-# atuda-app-server
+# atuda-app-client

 ## 🚀 Overview

-This project is the server part of the Full Stack application that allows reserves to submit requests
+This project is the client part of the Full Stack application that allows reserves to submit requests

 ## 💻 Technologies Used